PlantEcologi/BIO3019S_test/README.md

 Hey, This is Tim and this has taken surprisingly long

 Hi.
 This is Mishka and I got through it!
 Hopefully my auth works next time!

+Hi, this is Delene, and I managed to follow the steps up to this point!
+Yay!